shaksham08/NetflixGpt/server/README.md

 - The token is available in both the response body and as a secure, HTTP-only cookie.
 - Error handling is consistent and uses structured JSON responses.
 - All sensitive operations are protected and validated.

+## Future Ideas

+1. Host a list of videos on aws first and then load them in real time like how netflix and other platform does.
+These will be just dummy freemium videos that we can render